a-h/templ/README.md

 The binaries are created by me and signed by my GPG key.
 You can verify with my key https://adrianhesketh.com/a-h.gpg

-# Inspiration

-Doesn't this look like a lot like https://github.com/valyala/quicktemplate ?

-Yes, yes it does.
-I looked at the landscape of Go templating languages before I started writing code and my initial plan was to improve the IDE support of quicktemplate, see https://github.com/valyala/quicktemplate/issues/80

-The package author didn't respond (hey, we're all busy), and looking through the code, I realised that it would be hard to modify what's there to have the concept of source mapping, mostly because there's no internal object model of the language, it reads and emits code in one go.

-It's also a really feature rich project, with all sorts of formatters, and support for various languages (JSON etc.), so I borrowed some syntax ideas, but left the code.
-If `valyala` is up for it, I'd be happy to help integrate the ideas from here.
-I just want Go to have a templating language with great IDE support.

 ## Hot reload

 For hot reload, you can use https://github.com/cosmtrek/air

 For documentation on how to use it with templ see https://adrianhesketh.com/2021/05/28/templ-hot-reload-with-air/

-### Help needed

-The project is looking for help with:

-* Adding features to the Language Server implementation, it just does autocomplete and error reporting the moment.
-It needs to be able to do definition and add imports automatically.
-* Examples and testing of the tools.
-* Writing a blog post that demonstrates using the tool to build a form-based Web application.
-* Testing (including fuzzing), benchmarking and optimisation.
-* An example of a web-based UI component library would be very useful, a more advanced version of the integration test suite, thatwould be a Go web server that runs the compiled `templ` file along with example JSON payloads that match the expected data structure types and renders the content - a UI playground.
-If it could do hot-reload, amazing.
-* Low priority, but I'm thinking of developing a CSS-in-Go implementation to work in parallel.
-This might take the form of a pre-processor which would collect all "style" attributes of elements and automatically calculate a minimum set of CSS classes that could be created and applied to the elements - but a first pass could just be a way to define CSS classes in Go to allow the use of CSS variables.

-Please get in touch if you're interested in building a feature as I don't want people to spend time on something that's already being worked on, or ends up being a waste of their time because it can't be integrated.

 # Writing and examples